-4. Remove the rod and attached parts from the barrel.
+- 4. Remove the rod and attached parts from the barrel. - NOTE: Cover the barrel opening to avoid contamination.

 When removing seals and rings, avoid scratching the grooved and gland surfaces.

 5. Remove the two hydrolock seals and guidelock ring from the outside of the piston.